nkmongit/obsidian-vault/01 - NOTES/DEVOPS - NOTES/GIT - NOTES/Git Basics.md

 	- Github
 	- Gitlab
 	- Bitbucket
-- Once we successfully intialize a repo on one of these platforms, we get access to something called a connection string.
+- Once we successfully initialise a repo on one of these platforms, we get access to something called a connection string.
 - A connection string is an url from which we can let git know where the repository is located.
 - We can add the repository into our local project with the `git remote add` command.
 - We want to add the alias  `origin` at last like this `git remote add origin` to make sure that we always know which remote repo we're pushing to without memorising the entire  connection string.